 If you are considering commenting or sending me an e-mail objecting to the fact that I warn against false teachers, please click here and read this article first.
 Your objection is most likely answered here.
 I won’t be publishing comments or answering emails that are answered by this article.

 Priscilla Shirer is a wife and mom of three boys hailing from the Dallas area.
-Though you may be newly acquainted with her from her role as Elizabeth Jordan in the Christian movie War Room, she has been writing women’s Bible studies and has been a popular speaker at women’s conferences and other events for many years.
+Though you may be newly acquainted with her from her roles in the movies Overcomer and War Room, she has been writing women’s Bible studies and has been a popular speaker at women’s conferences and other events for many years.
 Together with her husband, Jerry, she heads up Going Beyond Ministries.

 When I participated in Priscilla’s DVD study He Speaks to Me several years ago, I found her to be an engaging writer, a witty storyteller, and charismatic speaker.
 Priscilla’s friendliness and genuine care for Christian women seem to shine through every word she speaks and writes.
 And to top that all off, she’s beautiful and sharp as a tack.
 It’s very easy to think of Priscilla and think, “What’s not to love?”